destinygg/destinypositions/docs/politics.md

 I don't see anything inherently wrong with co-ops.
 I agree that they could, theoretically, be a superior way of organizing a business.
 If you want to experiment with making a co-op, you should do so.

-With that said, if co-ops were really a vehicle for increased happiness, productivity, quality, efficiency, and so forth, then it seems likely that they would <strong>already</strong> be widespread throughout society.
+With that said, if co-ops were really a vehicle for increased happiness, productivity, quality, or efficiency, then it seems likely that they would already have caught on and already be widespread throughout society.

 ### Political Ineffectiveness

 A major gripe that I have with "online socialism" is that they are political impotent.
 People in America (and around the world) have problems <strong>right now</strong> that need to be solved.
 And that's best done by working within the current system, building coalitions with like-minded people, and voting.

 Moreover, all policies instituted by the government are going to have pros and cons.
 Let's debate those policies and find out which one will be the best.
 But most socialists that I talk to will have no actual policy positions.
-They just live in a fantasy land where all capital is abolished, without a plan for how to get there and without a plan for solving the actual problems that we are facing right now.
+They live in a fantasy land where all capital is abolished, without a plan for how to get there and without a plan for solving the actual problems that we are facing right now.

 ## Violence